 |UCAS Tariff||112 - 120 points||The UCAS tariff score is applicable to you if you have recently studied a qualification that has a UCAS tariff equivalence.
 UCAS provides a tariff calculator for you to work out what your qualification is worth within the UCAS tariff.|

 |A level||BBC - BBB|

 We welcome applicants without traditional entry qualifications as we base decisions on our own assessment of qualifications, knowledge and previous work experience.
 We may waive formal entry requirements based on judgement of academic potential.
 FOUNDATION YEAR DEGREES If you need extra support before starting an undergraduate degree, we offer a LLB Law with Foundation Year degree, which provides an extra year of supported study.
 This is an ideal route if you are returning to study after a gap, or if you have not previously studied this subject, or if you did not achieve the grades you need for a place on this degree.
 Once you successfully complete the Foundation Year, you will automatically advance onto the main degree.
 ALTERNATIVE ENTRY ROUTES Access to Higher Education Diploma with a minimum of 15 credits achieved at Merit or Distinction in law, humanities or social science units.
-Successful completion of the Certificate of Higher Education in Legal Method with a minimum mark of 50% guarantees entry to the LLB with optional credit for a first-year module.
+Successful completion of the Certificate of Higher Education in Legal Studies with a minimum mark of 50% guarantees entry to the LLB with optional credit for a first-year module.

 Additional entry requirements

 You will need to complete a written exercise in reasoning and analysis and attend an admissions event.